 Create An Online Presence

 Everyone is online nowadays and you need to be as well.
 Start by creating a website that fits within your business’s budget.
 Once you have a strong brand behind your business with a professionally designed logo, move onto creating social media profiles to expand your reach.
-Create a Facebook page, a Yelp page, an Instagram if you have photo-centric products and services and anything else you feel would connect with your customers.
+Create a Facebook page, a Yelp page, an Instagram if you have photo-centric products such as custom watercolor paintings, or anything else you feel would connect with your customers.
 If you need to invest in advertising to get your business off the ground, monitor the results closely and make sure it’s helping you scale.

 Establish Your Business Entity